oven-sh/bun/docs/install/patch.md

-`bun patch` is lets you persistently patch node_modules in a maintainable, git-friendly way.
+`bun patch` lets you persistently patch node_modules in a maintainable, git-friendly way.

 Sometimes, you need to make a small change to a package in `node_modules/` to fix a bug or add a feature. `bun patch` makes it easy to do this without vendoring the entire package and reuse the patch across multiple installs, multiple projects, and multiple machines.